There are three assignments for this course. The grade breakdown is as follows:

 You will need to submit all three assignments to pass.

 There is a collaborative option for Assignments 2 and 3.
 You can do one or both assignments in a group.
-Use the Assignment Groups tool on Blackboard Connect to sign up for a group.
+Use the People tab on Canvas to sign up for a group.

 Ten per cent of your final grade is for participation in the discussion forums.
 To earn the full 10% you need to contribute at least two messages to each unit discussion before its closing date.